alexbenfica/benfica-check-links/README.md

 # What does it do?

-Allows you to check for broken links in all internal pages of a website.
+Allows you to check for broken links in all internal pages of a website and more:
+- export results to HTML
+- export results to comma separated values
+- export results to tab separated values

 It is used for some specific tasks:
 - find broken urls on pages
-- as a side effect, forces the caching of pages on a server
+- as a desired side effect, forces caching of pages on a server

 # How to use it?